US juggernaut looks poised to polish off Europe in Ryder Cup - RFI

 Johnson has keyed the US surge this week, with four victories in four matches so far.

-A singles victory on Sunday would make him the first American since Larry Nelson in 1979 to go five-from-five -- but Europe will need to conjure early magic for Johnson's result even to carry meaning.
+A singles victory on Sunday would make him the first American since Larry Nelson in 1979 to go five-from-five.

 © 2021 AFP